This site provides:

 Links to plots of gauge data:

-The NWS Radar Products (layers) are imported to this rainmap from the NWS and are not generated by the Contra Costa County Flood Control and Water Conservation District.
+The NWS Radar Products are imported to this RainMap are not generated by the Contra Costa County Flood Control and Water Conservation District.

-Why does the N0Q radar mode show rain when it's not raining?
+Why does the radar show rain when it's not raining?

 When it is not raining, the NOAA NEXRAD radars go into "Clear Air Mode" where their sensitivity increases.
-It then detects airborne dust and particulate matter.
+This mode detects airborne dust and particulate matter.
 Rotating wind turbine blades can also impact radar readings.
 We see their impact in the the areas west of Rio Vista and around Altamont Pass.
 See this NOAA webpage for more information about wind turbines.

 If you are interested in how radar works, go to this website.